Burmese Lessons: A Love Story

 Ten Days and Nights in a Latin American Novel

-In February, 1999, I went to Lima, Peru with three other members of International PEN, writers from Sweden, Denmark and Spain, on behalf of Peruvian writer Yehude Simon Munaro, in the seventh year of a 20-year sentence for collaboration with terrorists.
+In February, 1999, I went to Lima, Peru with three other members of PEN International, writers from Sweden, Denmark and Spain, on behalf of Peruvian writer Yehude Simon Munaro, in the seventh year of a 20-year sentence for collaboration with terrorists.

 Graveyard Shift: The Last Gold Mine